romci/hacs-ampeco-ev-charger/README.md

 ## Disclaimer

-This integration is not affiliated with any EV charger manufacturer or vendor.
+This integration is not affiliated with, endorsed by, or connected to AMPECO or any EV charger manufacturer or vendor.
 All product names, logos, and brands are property of their respective owners.